 Generally, properties must be platted in accordance with the City's Land Subdivision Ordinance before a property owner can sell off portions of his land, or obtain a building permit to begin construction.
 Exceptions to this requirement are described in the regulations.
 Subdivisions are official maps laying out and naming the intended streets and lots and blocks on which improvements will be built.
 The standards in the Subdivision Ordinance and in referenced Design Standards assure that the pattern of access and circulation meets City standards and fits with the development of surrounding land, the needs of utility companies and other public agencies are considered, adequate land for roads and utilities is dedicated, drainage and utilities are properly sized and designed, and streets are constructed with necessary sidewalks, lighting, and other appurtenances.

 Subdivisions usually are approved through a 2-step process involving a preliminary plat, which is approved by the Planning Commission, and a final plat approved by the Planning Director.
-Specific questions about the subdivision process should be directed to the Development Review section of the Planning Department, and questions about the location, capacity, design and construction of public facilities for subdivisions should be directed to the Public Works and Utilities Department, Development Services office.
+Specific questions about the subdivision process should be directed to the Development Review section of the Planning Department, and questions about the location, capacity, design and construction of public facilities for subdivisions should be directed to the Transportation and Utilities Department, Development Services office.

 Floodplains, Wetlands and Land Disturbance

 In some cases, part or all of the land intended for development lies in an area that is subject to flooding.
 The City has adopted flood standards that limit where and how land can be filled within floodplains or floodprone areas, whether new buildings can be constructed or existing buildings expanded, and what construction standards must be met for such buildings.
 Maps of the city's floodplain and floodprone areas are available for viewing on the City's website.
 For specific information on building or filling in a floodplain, contact the Building and Safety Department.
-For information on engineering and environmental studies that may be needed to allow fill in certain floodplains, contact the Watershed Management Division in the Public Works and Utilities Department.
+For information on engineering and environmental studies that may be needed to allow fill in certain floodplains, contact the Watershed Management Division in the Transportation and Utilities Department.

 Proposed alterations to qualifying wetlands must be permitted by the Corps of Engineers Omaha District.
 It is recommended that this "404" permit be obtained prior to applying for stormwater permits and subdivision plats or associated applications, to determine the extent of wetland alterations that will be allowed.